Master of Science in Management

 The Business Plan

 In this course, students will have a chance to complete a comprehensive business plan for a new venture.
-All arrangements for providing companies for the above project are made through the Cal Lutheran MBA program office.
+All arrangements for providing companies for the above project are made through the Cal Lutheran MSM program office.

 Executive Roundtable

-This course intends to serve both as an elective for the Management and Finance emphasis areas in the MBA program or as an optional capstone for Finance majors.
+This course intends to serve both as an elective for the Management and Finance emphasis areas in the MSM program or as an optional capstone for Finance majors.
 Of course, all emphasis areas are welcome to take the course for credit, and all students (including undergraduates) are invited to attend the presentation and subsequent discussion for each executive speaker.

 Consulting to Business

-MBA Project
+MSM Project

 Identified and supervised by a School of Management faculty member.